Hanyu-Meng/Adapting-LEAF/README.md

 2. Babble Noise Adaptation
     * Training with noisy data is not as effective under babble noise conditions.
-        - greater similarity between noise and   speech
+        - The reason might due to that compared with gaussian noise, babble noise has greater similarity between noise and speech.
     * Adapting PCEN with babble noise might be effective in allowing the model to be used under non-stationary noisy conditions.

 ## Getting Started